 In order to compare our results with others in the literature, it is worth noticing that our framework, where alternatives (sets of objects) can be expressed as vectors of zeros and ones, has been extended.
-Barberà, Gul, and Stacchetti (1993) extended the analysis to cover situations where the objects of choice are Cartesian products of integer intervals, allowing for possibly more than two values on each dimension.
-The pioneering work of Border and Jordan (1983) considered functions whose range is any Cartesian product of intervals in the real line.
-In there and in other contexts of multidimensional choice where the range of the social choice rule is a Cartesian product, strategy-proof rules are necessarily decomposable into rules which independently choose a value for each dimension, and are themselves strategy-proof (see Le Breton and Sen (1999a) and (1999b) for general expressions of this important result).
+Barberà et al. [4] extended the analysis to cover situations where the objects of choice are Cartesian products of integer intervals, allowing for possibly more than two values on each dimension.
+The pioneering work of Border and Jordan [9] considered functions whose range is any Cartesian product of intervals in the real line.
+In there and in other contexts of multidimensional choice where the range of the social choice rule is a Cartesian product, strategy-proof rules are necessarily decomposable into rules which independently choose a value for each dimension, and are themselves strategy-proof (see [10,11] for general expressions of this important result).

-In Barberà, Massó, and Neme (1997) (see also Barberà, Massó, and Serizawa (1998)) we considered the consequences of introducing feasibility constraints in that larger framework.
+In [5] (see also [6]) we considered the consequences of introducing feasibility constraints in that larger framework.
 The range of feasible choices is no longer a Cartesian product and this requires a more complex and careful analysis.
 All strategy-proof rules are still decomposable, but choices in the different dimensions must now be coordinated in order to guarantee feasibility.
 While these previous papers make an important step in understanding how this coordination is attained for each given shape of the range, it is marred by a strong assumption on the domain of admissible preferences.
 Specifically, we assume there that the bliss point of each agent is feasible.
 This assumption is not always realistic.
 Moreover, it makes the domain of admissible preferences dependent on the range of feasible choices.

-Several authors (Serizawa (1994) and Answal, Chatterji, and Sen (2003)) have studied the consequences of specific restrictions on the range, like budget constraints or limitations on the number of objects that may be chosen.
+Several authors (Serizawa [13] and Answal et al. [1]) have studied the consequences of specific restrictions on the range, like budget constraints or limitations on the number of objects that may be chosen.
 These authors only consider the case of separable preferences, not the additive case, which is the one providing some positive results.
 Our results apply generally and cover all types of infeasibilities within our context: ranges of all shapes are allowed.

-In the present paper we come back to the question of strategy-proofness under constraints within a more limited framework, the one where only two values can be taken by each of the components of k-dimensional vectors, initially considered by Barberà, Sonnenschein, and Zhou (1991).
+In the present paper we come back to the question of strategy-proofness under constraints within a more limited framework, the one where only two values can be taken by each of the components of k-dimensional vectors, initially considered by Barberà et al., [7].
 This is done for clarity of exposition, given that in all other respects we are going to substantially extend the previous analysis.
 One substantial extension consists in that we can apply our result regardless of the nature and the form of feasibility restrictions: our results apply to ranges of any shape.
 Budget constraints, capacity limits, lower bounds on the number of objects to be chosen are all specific cases that we cover with a single result.
-It is also worth noticing that we tackle the case where all separable preferences, (and all additive preferences) are admissible without any further restriction.
+It is also worth noting that we tackle the case where all separable preferences (and all additive preferences) are admissible without any further restriction.